locationtech/udig-platform/docs/user/en/Edit Geometry Tool.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Edit Geometry Tool can add, remove, select and move vertices.
 It can also move geometries.
 The
-functionality illustrated on this page is also available when using the `Polygon Creation
+functionality illustrated on this page is also available when using the :doc:`Polygon Creation Tool`, :doc:`Line Creation Tool` and
-Tool <Polygon%20Creation%20Tool.html>`_, `Line Creation Tool <Line%20Creation%20Tool.html>`_ and
 :doc:`Point Creation Tool`